AI compute market signals and learning

 Usable compute

-What can actually serve training or inference workloads.
+What can actually serve model training or model serving workloads.